unionai-oss/pandera/docs/source/dataframe_models.rst

-As you can see in the example above, you can define a schema by sub-classing :class:`~pandera.core.pandas.model.DataFrameModel` and defining column/index fields as class attributes.
+As you can see in the example above, you can define a schema by sub-classing :class:`~pandera.api.pandas.model.DataFrameModel` and defining column/index fields as class attributes.
 The :func:`~pandera.decorators.check_types` decorator is required to perform validation of the dataframe at run-time.

-Note that :class:`~pandera.core.pandas.model_components.Field` s apply to both :class:`~pandera.core.pandas.components.Column` and :class:`~pandera.core.pandas.components.Index` objects, exposing the built-in :class:`Check` s via key-word arguments.
+Note that :class:`~pandera.api.pandas.model_components.Field` s apply to both :class:`~pandera.api.pandas.components.Column` and :class:`~pandera.api.pandas.components.Index` objects, exposing the built-in :class:`Check` s via key-word arguments.

 *(New in 0.6.2)* When you access a class attribute defined on the schema,